tap349/tap349.github.io/_posts/2016-07-10-anonymization.md

 WebRTC protocol leaks your ISP address even when behind proxy or VPN server.

-uBlock extensions allows to disable WebRTC but only when behind VPN server (that is it doesn't work when using Browsec extension).
+uBlock extensions allows to disable WebRTC but it doesn't seem to work - even when using VPN <https://whoer.net/ru> shows that WebRTC is enabled but local IP address is no longer available (unlike when using Browsec extension).

 ## extensions